TechxArtisanStudio/Openterface/docs/faq/minikvm/op-minikvm.md

 #### Can I DIY this device?
 Absolutely!
 We're a bunch of passionate makers who love to DIY, and we are making sure this project is open source in both hardware and software.
 You can technically build it from scratch.
 We're even thinking about posting a guide on how to DIY a breadboard version of our product that would also be compatible with our software.

 Our community is already experimenting with different hardware versions.
-Check out our community posts to learn more, or share your own DIY experiences!
-It could really enrich our community.
+Check out our community posts to learn more, share your own DIY experiences, or even join our [USB DIY Contest](https://www.crowdsupply.com/techxartisan/usb-kvm-diy-challenge-2024), co-hosted with Crowd Supply!
 Plus, you might find that with a few tweaks to the code, our software could work seamlessly with your creative DIY setup!

 ### Control Mechanism

 #### Will there be a version with wireless or Ethernet connectivity? {: #wireless-version }
 Currently, we're not planning to add wireless or Ethernet connectivity to our Openterface products.
 We're focused on providing fast, stable control over USB directly to your target device, so you don't have to worry about network issues.

 But hey, we're always open to feedback!
-If you think there's a real need for this feature, or if you're struggling to find a good KVM-over-IP solution, drop us an email: info@techxartisan.com.
-And remember, if we decide to expand our connectivity options, our [community](/reddit) will be the first to know.
+If you think there's a real need for this feature, or if you're struggling to find a good KVM-over-IP solution, drop us an email: info@openterface.com.
+And remember, if we decide to expand our connectivity options, our [community](/community) will be the first to know.

 #### How is this different from other KVM solutions? {: #mini-kvm-vs-other-kvms }

 Curious about how the Openterface Mini-KVM stacks up against other solutions?
-Check out our detailed [Comparison](/comparison) page.
+Check out our detailed [Comparison](/faq/usbkvm/openterface/#comparison-openterface-mini-kvm-vs-other-kvm-solutions) page.

 #### Does it work with a PS/2 computer? {: #ps2-compatibility }